aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

 8. Edit the converted EC2NodeClass file manually:

    * Specify your AWS role where there is a `KARPENTER_NODE_ROLE` placeholder.
 For example, if you created your cluster using the [Getting Started with Karpenter](https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/) guide, you would use the name `KarpenterNodeRole-<cluster>`, substituting your cluster name for `<cluster>`.
-   * Otherwise check the file for accuracy.
+   * Otherwise, check the file for accuracy.

 9. When you are satisfied with your EC2NodeClass file, apply it as follows: